MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 This project focuses on creating a high-quality, balanced dataset for signal peptide (SP) prediction in eukaryotic proteins.
 By optimizing UniProt data, we collect preliminary positive and negative examples based on strict experimental evidence criteria.
 The resulting datasets are formatted for downstream machine learning applications in bioinformatics.

 # Dataset Collection Workflow
+Initial datasets are programmatically retrieved from UniProt in JSON format and applying the specified filters during query construction.
+Raw JSON data is imported into Google Colab for comprehensive parsing, validation, additional filtering, and quality control to ensure compliance with all criteria.
+The complete data processing workflow, including filtering logic, quality checks, and statistical analysis, is documented in Jupyter notebook (.ipynb) format for full transparency and reproducibility.
+Post-processed data is exported in standardized TSV and FASTA formats, ready for model training and analysis.

 ## Positive Data (Sequences with Signal Peptides)
 We retrieve eukaryotic proteins experimentally confirmed to possess signal peptides, applying the following filters:
 - No fragments: Full-length proteins only.